MrChristophRivera/MrChristophRivera.github.io/about.md

 ---

 Biochemist | Systems and Sythetic Biologist | Data Scientist

 ### More Information
 I've had an unusual career: I trained as a medical doctor and then a biochemist at UC San Francisco.
-Following that, I did a postdoc at UC San Diego in the fields of sythetic and Systems biology.
-Finally I've slowly been morphing into a data scientist.
+Following that, I did a postdoc at UC San Diego in the fields of Synthetic and Systems biology.
+Finally I've slowly been morphing into a Data Scientist.

 ### Contact me